robak86/hardwired/packages/react/README.md

 string parameter that will be passed at runtime.

-Since hardwired binds request scope definitions to component, we need to introduce new component that will hold parametrized instances of `CounterStore` and `CounterActions`, and pass them down do child components as props.
+Since hardwired binds request scope definitions to component, we need to introduce new component that will hold parametrized instances of `CounterStore` and `CounterActions`, and pass them down to child components as props.

 ```typescript jsx